M-Torsson/Onebby-Dashboard/README.md

 A modern eCommerce dashboard built with Next.js 14, Material UI, and React.
 This dashboard provides comprehensive management tools for products, categories, brands, discounts, and user accounts.

-## Author

-Muthana - 2026 All rights reserved.

 ## Features